dervish77/RetroComp/README.md

     * RetroComp BASIC **shall** include support for integer and string variables.
     * RetroComp BASIC *should* include support for floating point variables.
   * RetroComp SW *should* include operating software for managing storage of programs and data on the storage module.
-  * RetroComp SW *should* include assembler software to allow for low level programming of the system.
-  * RetroComp SW *should* include compiler software to allow for more advanced programming of the system.

 ## High Level Design